shobhawati07/RFManalysis/README.md

 Best Monetary score = 4: spent the most.

 Finally created RFM score combining Recency score ,frequnecy score and monetary score together.
-## Data Visulaization: To visulize the data we are using here PyGWalker,Python library which gives a tableau envoirment for our dataframe in jupyter or google colab.
+## Data Visulaization: To visulize the data we are using here PyGWalker, Python library which gives a tableau envoirment for our dataframe in jupyter or google colab.